razorpay/razorpay-php/README.md

 ## Installation

--   If your project uses composer, run the below command
+-   If your project using composer, run the below command

 ```
 composer require razorpay/razorpay:2.*